-At Georgetown Biotechnology program, Khuyen serves as director for the Capstone Internship Program where she’s responsible for facilitating student learning by assisting them to secure appropriate internships to enhance overall academic experience and learn skills essential to conduct a successful internship.
-She is also currently an Instructor in the Medical Educator Track where she teaches several BioScience core courses.
-She has led many educational outreach and written instructional documents for many educational programs, including Georgetown Experiences in Biotechnology Academy, Amgen Biotech Experience DC Metro, Adventure in Science.
+At Georgetown, Khuyen serves as the Biotechnology Capstone Internship Director where she advises and assists students with securing appropriate capstone internships to help them widen their professional network and gain the much-needed industry insight and practical experience prior to graduation.
+She is also an Instructor in the Medical Educator Track where she teaches several BioScience core courses.
+Khuyen has led many educational outreach and written instructional documents for various educational programs, including Georgetown Experiences in Biotechnology Academy, Amgen Biotech Experience DC Metro and Adventure in Science.

-Khuyen enjoys interacting with students and sharing her love of biotechnology with them, helping them achieve success in college and in life.
-She holds an M.S. in Systems Medicine, an M.S. in Biochemistry, both from the Georgetown University, and a B.S in Biotechnology from George Mason University.
+Khuyen enjoys interacting with students and sharing her passion for biotechnology with them.
+She holds an M.S. in Systems Medicine, an M.S. in Biochemistry, both from Georgetown University, and a B.S in Biotechnology from George Mason University.

 Dr. Wasserman’s science career began in 1979, where he worked as an undergraduate intern in a cellular immunology laboratory in building 10 on the National Institutes of Health (NIH) main campus in Bethesda, Maryland.
 The powerful allure of using cells in our bodies to eradicate cancer cells led him along a very long journey spanning over 40 years.
 During that time, he spent many years in the private sector, including product development funding, and was employed at Trevigen, which was one of the companies founded by the late Dr. Jack Chirikjian–founder of the MS in Biotechnology program, before serving as an assistant professor in the Department of Biochemistry and Molecular & Cellular Biology since 2012.
 Dr. Wasserman’s thesis research in the biochemical purification of proteins of interest, cytokine activated anti-tumor cell responses, early attempts at development of an ovarian cancer vaccine, signal transduction in cells of the immune system, how the NIH functions in its critical roles in the support of scientific research, as well as how the science of biochemistry is conducted, are all together the basis of his current interest in teaching our program students.
 Biochemistry is essentially the science which underlies biotechnology, life, aging, diseases and the therapeutic modalities used to treat them.
 It is a fascinating subject.
 The modern understanding of biochemistry is essential for human health going forward, as well as the health of our planet.